asanaullah/ai-inference-uat/README.md

 - A PVC with **ReadWriteMany (RWX)** access mode (e.g. CephFS, NFS).
 Multi-node runs pin pods to different nodes that share one PVC — RWO block storage will fail at scheduling.
 - A separate RWX PVC for model weights, referenced via `storage.models.pvc` in the cluster config (see [Cluster Setup](#cluster-setup))
 - Nodes labeled with `kubernetes.io/hostname`
-- For Tekton: a service account with permissions to create/delete pods, services, deployments, configmaps, and exec into pods in the target namespace
+- For Tekton: a service account with permissions to create/delete pods, services, and configmaps, and to exec into pods in the target namespace

 ### Install